Spacial/awesome-csirt/README.md

 - Damn Vulnerable Web Application:
   - [Damn Vulnerable Web Application Docker container](https://hub.docker.com/r/vulnerables/web-dvwa/)
   - [Damn Vulnerable Web Application (DVWA)](https://github.com/ethicalhack3r/DVWA)
+  - [Damn Vulnerable C Program](https://github.com/hardik05/Damn_Vulnerable_C_Program): a c program containing vulnerable code for common types of vulnerabilities, can be used to show fuzzing concepts.
 - [vvmlist](https://vvmlist.github.io/): vulnerable virtual machine list is a list of vulnerable vms with their attributes.
 - Nelson Brito's [Source](https://github.com/nbrito/source): This repository is a collection of information, code and/or tool, which I've released and/or presented in some of the most notorious conferences, helping the audience to study and understand some cybersecurity related topics.
 - (pt-br)[PwnLab: init](https://lcesteves.wordpress.com/2018/11/24/pwnlab-init-writeup/)